 Annual Tax Return

 If an individual, based on the tax residence rule, is in fact a tax resident, he or she must perform an annual IIT reconciliation filing.
 The IIT reconciliation filing must be completed between March 1 and June 30 of the following year.
 The purpose of this annual Individual Income Tax filing is to perform a reconciliation of tax paid versus tax payable.
-In general, all tax residents should do the filing.
+In general, all tax residents should complete the filing.
 However, there are certain exemptions on this rule.
 Individuals are exempt from the annual IIT filing for comprehensive income received during a year if one or more of the following applies:

 • The individual’s annual comprehensive income does not exceed RMB 120,000;